 Helping someone with dementia

 There's no sure way to prevent dementia, but there are steps you can take that might help.
-More research is needed, but it can't hurt to do the following:
+More research is needed, but it may be beneficial to do the following:

 Terms and conditions of use